Macroscopic-ranged proximity effect in graphite: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Marta Cieplak, A. E. Koshelev, V. M. Vinokur, G. Baskaran and V. Khodel for fruitful discussions.
 This work was supported by the National Science Center, Poland, research project no. 2016/23/P/ST3/03514 within the The POLONEZ programme.
 The POLONEZ programme has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 665778.
 P.G. acknowledges the support of the National Science Center, Poland, research project no. 2014/15/B/ST3/03889.
 Y.K. was supported by FAPESP, CNPq and AFOSR Grant FA9550-17-1-0132.
+The research of B.C., P. Sz. and M. K. performed in Slovakia was supported by European Microkelvin Platform (EU's H2020 project under grant agreement no. 824109) and projects VA SR ITMS2014+ 313011W856, APVV-18-0358, VEGA 1/0743/19.